 What is GSF campaigning for?

 GSF is campaigning on the issues that most affect shippers, including competitive and efficient shipping markets by all modes to improve the performance of shippers’ logistics and supply chains.
 We are therefore campaigning for:

 Regulatory reform in ocean transportation in Asia and North America

 Board and Secretariat of the Global Shippers' Forum

-The Global Shippers' Forum Board is made up of Directors elected by GSF members at the Annual General Meeting.
-The Board is responsible for supervision of the management of GSF, including its finances and corporate governance and overall mission and pupose.
+Global Shippers' Forum is governned by a Board of Directors drawn form the membership and confirmed at Annual General Meeting The Board is responsible for supervision of the management of GSF, including its finances and corporate governance and overall mission and pupose.

 GSF Board of Directors

 Chairman, Sri Lankan Shippers' Council Chairman of the GSF Board of Directors

-If you are a shipper (importer or exporter) organising the movement of goods around the world you can become involved in the Global Shippers' Forum (GSF) by joining one of the national or regional organisations in membership of GSF.
+If you are a shipper (importer or exporter) organising the movement of goods around the world you can join the Global Shippers' Forum (GSF) by becoming a member of one of the national organisations in membership of GSF listed below.